 The majority of the Academy's income is obtained from the Education and Skills Funding Agency (ESFA) in the form of recurrent grants.
 The funding is recognised as restricted due to its specific purposes.
 Any ESFA funding received for fixed assets is shown in the Statement of Financial Activities as restricted income in the fixed asset fund.
 The restricted fixed asset fund balance is reduced by annual depreciation charges over the useful life of the assets concerned as defined in the Academy's accounting policies.
 The Academy also received funding for Pupil Premium, Universal Infant Free School Meals (UIFSM) and PE grants direct from the ESFA.
-The total funding received from the ESFA for all grants was £793,175 The academy also received a capital grant of £5,347 from the
+The total funding received from the ESFA for all grants was £895,564 The academy also received a capital grant of £67,562 from the ESFA.

 In addition the Academy also receives grants from Local Authorities to support pupils who are eligible for SEN funding and Early Years.
-The SEN funding received and funding for Early Years Free Entitlement was £112,695.
+The SEN funding received and funding for Early Years Free Entitlement was £77,708.
 These grants are treated as restricted income.

-The expenditure for the year totalled £1,204,565 the majority of this amount, £1,238,608 was for the Academy education operations, £65,957 was for depreciation.
+The expenditure for the year totalled £xxx the majority of this amount £1,178,441 was for the Academy education operations,, plus £64,686 of depreciation.

 As an Educational Charity there is an assurance that all the income of the Academy must be applied for educational purposes.
-The resources received in year were applied to fulfil the charitable objective.
+The resources received in year were applied to fulfil the charitable objective, however, a significant outlay was paid for the replacement of the school's boiler.
+Which has significantly impacted on the schools operational budget.